manuq/agora-docs/sugar.md

 ## Future work

+* The ability to develop activities only in Linux has been a limiting factor for Sugar.
+On the short time the role of Agora might that of a cross platform development environment for Sugar.
+In fact it will easily build in mac os and hopefully windows.
+People might test activities there and than just run the conversion script to generate a xo.
 * The conversion script is very basic, just demonstrative really.
 The logic is very simple though, it should be easy to extend it as necessary.
 * This will be a lot more interesting as soon as we will have a reasonably